rein14/gatsby-starter-richy/src/content/post.md

 If the implementation is easy to explain, it may be a good idea.
 Namespaces are one honking great idea -- let's do more of those!
 ```
+###Trying running " import this" in your python interpreter.

 Fun fact, i hate going through video tutorials, everything tutorial that involves me watching videos.
 Reading books is one of the best ways to improve your craftsmanship and to become a better software engineer.
 This is a continuously updated list with my favourite programming books, sorted by topic.
 I link to the ebook version where possible but most books should be available made from dead trees as well.